dimitriStoidis/GenGAN/README.md

 Load the pre-trained GenGAN model in `/models/netG_epoch_25.pt` folder for speech synthesis.

 ### Demo
-Run `python demo.py` to try GenGAN on your audio samples.
+Clone the repository and run `python demo.py` to try GenGAN on your audio samples.
 The output is a `.wav` file saved in `/audio_` directory.

 You will need to download and add to path the [multi-speaker](https://github.com/descriptinc/melgan-neurips/tree/master/models) pre-trained MelGAN model.